raymaslanka/Azure_TTS_Powershell/README.md

-# Azure_TTS_Powershell
+# Azure TTS via Powershell
-Example of creating text-to-speech audio files using MS Azure engine from a CSV using powershell
+A little example in Powershell of how to create multiple audio files using the MS Azure TTS engine from a CSV file input.

+This requires an Azure TTS subscription key but likely works on a small scale with a free / trial version.